aineon/velvet-goldmine/README.md

 ## **UX**
 ### **Overview**
-An e-commerce site selling womens apparel.
+An e-commerce site selling women's apparel.
 Users are able to browse and shop anonymously or register for an account to unlock additional features such as saving default delivery info, order history and save favourite products.

 ### **Project Goals**
-The aim of this project was to build a fully functioning, visually appealling, e-commerce site.
+The aim of this project was to build a fully functioning, visually appealing, e-commerce site.

 - As an owner my goals were:
     - to encourage users to visit the site